vosaul/status.im/source/build_status/index.md

 nix-env --install git gnumake
 ```

 In order to work with status-react, you need to be inside a Nix shell.
 The makefile targets will ensure you are in a Nix shell, or start one for you implicitly.
-However, if you're going to be running multiple commands in a shell, you might want to start a dedicated Nix shell by running `make shell`.
+However, if you're going to be running multiple commands in a shell, you might want to start a dedicated Nix shell by running `make shell TARGET_OS=android` (or using other `TARGET_OS`).

-The `make shell` script prepares and installs the following:
+The `make shell TARGET_OS=<os>` script prepares and installs the following:

 - Java 8
 - Clojure and Leiningen